 I think my family liked it!

 I also finished this quilt that I consider a Christmas quilt.
 It is an original design by the multi-talented Melissa over at Doodle-head Stitches.
 She designed this to be a monthly mystery quilt for our Guild last year.
 The directions gave the option to make the quilt either 30” or 60.”
 I chose the smaller blocks of course – I love small quilts!
-I call this one The First Tree of Life.
+I call this one The First Noel.
 Isn’t Melissa an awesome designer?!?

 I’d love to see some of your Christmas quilts!
 Or are you planning your first one for next year?
 Tell me about it!